-To reach the bottom of the chimney, Jim led a short crux pitch consisting of 5 .4 and 5.5 flakes and cracks.
+To reach the bottom of the chimney, Jim led a short crux pitch consisting of 5.4 and 5.5 flakes and cracks.
 The chimney itself involves several Class 4 and easy Class 5 pitches that widen out into a deep notch at the summit ridge.
-The notch is straddled by a huge rotten chockstone coated with granite “ball-bearings.”
+The notch is straddled by a huge, rotten chockstone coated with granite ball-bearings.
 A short distance below the chockstone is a Class 3 ledge that exits the chimney and runs west to the summit ridge.
-From there it is an easy scramble east along the ridge crest and across the top of the chockstone to the summit.
-We down-climbed and rappelled the same route.
-In 1974 there was a small summit register (I believe a 35mm film can), but no mention of this route.
-This chimney appeared at the time to be the easiest and most direct route to the summit and would be a good descent route for more challenging attempts on the north face.

-Caudill Barnett Route.
-(II, 5.7, A1) This exciting new route was put up by Kevin Caudill and Brien Barnett on July 23, 2001.
+This exciting new route was put up by Kevin Caudill and Brian Barnett on July 23, 2001.
 It is the first new route I have heard about on Knuckle Peak in years.
 Kevin led the climb and he reports the rock quality “was sketchy at times.”
 Kevin’s route description and more photos are found below.

 Kevin Caudill describes the route as follows: